FN-6: FN-6A

 FN-6A is the vehicle-mounted version of FN-6, first revealed to the public in 2005.
 The system is based on a Dongfeng EQ2050, weighing 4.6 tons in total.
 A one-man turret is sandwiched between two quadruple launchers, and the electro-optical fire control system (FCS) with IR, laser, and TV sensors.
 Contrary to the common arrangements on similar systems, the FCS of FN-6A is mounted under the launchers.
 Due to space limitations, the FCS is distributed between two places, one portion under one launcher and the other portion in the opposite launcher across the turret.
 A 12.7 mm heavy machine gun is added for additional protection.
 The vehicle is operated by a two-man crew, one driver and one weapon system operator.
 Communication gear and land navigation gear are standard.
 The modular design of the system enables other subsystems to be incorporated easily, such as IFF.
 The auxiliary power unit provides enough power for the system to operate continuously for more than 8 hours.

 The FCS of the FN-6A can lock on to a target 10 km away, and the reaction time is less than 5 seconds.
 Each vehicle can fight independently, but can be integrated with others to fight as a coherent unit by incorporating a command vehicle that is also based on the same vehicle chassis.
 The command vehicle provides a light, solid-state passive phased array radar to increase situational awareness and can direct up to 8 launching vehicles simultaneously.
 A command vehicle and 8 launching vehicles form an air defense company when fighting as a coherent unit, and this in turn can be integrated into larger air defense networks.
 Alternatively, the launching vehicle can be directly integrated into larger air defense networks without the need for the command vehicle.

-Each launching vehicle needs a support vehicle for resupply, and the support vehicle is also based on Dongfeng EQ2050 to reduce logistic costs.
+Each launch vehicle requires a support vehicle for resupply, and the support vehicle is also based on Dongfeng EQ2050 to reduce logistic costs.
 Each supply vehicle carries 24 missiles, and reloading each missile takes less than a minute.
-Similar to the M1097 Avenger, each launcher is designed so that each missile can also be removed and fired by a soldier manually, like a regular MANPAD.
+Similar to the M1097 Avenger, each launcher is designed so that each missile can also be removed and fired manually by a soldier, like a regular MANPAD.
 Although effective against supersonic aircraft, for UAVs and missiles, the maximum target speed is limited to 300 meters per second.